spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 #### Exceeding

-"Exceeding" growth generally indicates that a team member will be ready for promotion within the next year (or when an opportunity arises).
-"Exceeding" growth team members:
+"Exceeding" growth potential generally indicates that a team member will be ready for promotion within the next year (or when an opportunity arises).
+"Exceeding" growth potential team members:

 * Frequently seek involvement in stretch project/projects outside of their scope
 * Invest in their development; seek feedback to improve and applies that feedback on the job